Esri/offline-editor-js/doc/howtousetpklibrary.md

 The `TPKLayer` Library allows you to display at TPK file as a map.

 **Step 1** Unzip the TPK file.
 This creates an array of Entry objects.
-Depending on your operating system you may have to rename the TPK file to .zip so that it becomes a recognized MIME type.
+Depending on your operating system you may have to rename the TPK file to .zip so that it becomes a recognized MIME type for the html input element.

 ```js